karthick9500/terraform-provider-venafi/README.md

     CA Issuers - URI:ldap:///CN=QA%20Venafi%20CA,CN=AIA,CN=Public%20Key%20Services,CN=Services,CN=Configuration,DC=venqa,DC=venafi,DC=com?cACertificate?base?objectClass=certificationAuthority}}
 ```

-4. Option in Venafi Platform CA configuration template "Automatically include CN as DNS SAN" should be set to true.
+4. In the Venafi Platform CA configuration template, set  'Automatically include CN as DNS SAN'  to true.

 ## Usage
 ### Install plugin

 Get the binary "terraform-provider-venafi" from release page and put it somewhere in your $PATH

-### Create provider
+### Create providerThis is a Terraform provider that is developed with the Venafi VCert library (https://github.com/Venafi/vcert)
 To use the terraform provider create a `main.tf` file.
 In here you must first create the provider.
 This would be done by creating a provider block.

 ```